NaN-NaN-sempai/Windows-App-Folder/README.md

    ```
    or any other method to clone it.

-2. Run NPM installations to install all the required Node modules:
+2. Run npm to install all the required Node Js modules:
    ```bash
    npm i
    ```